 Do I need to remain in the asymptomatic testing program if vaccinated?

-Do I need to quarantine as a close contact if I have been vaccinated?
+Do I need to quarantine as a close contact if I've been vaccinated?

 Individuals who have been fully vaccinated and submitted their vaccination information to HUHS will no longer need to quarantine if they are identified as a close contact and their last exposure to a positive person was later than two weeks after their vaccination (the second of two doses for two-dose vaccines, or the single dose for one-dose vaccines) is complete.
 Vaccinated individuals are still expected to participate in contact tracing efforts as requested by HUHS.